maplelabs/FOSS-Hub-website/development.md

 ### Getting Help

-If you have any questions or need help with contributing to FOSS-projects-website, please reach out to us through opensource@maplelabs.com.
+If you have any questions or need help with contributing to FOSS-HUB-website, please reach out to us through opensource@maplelabs.com.
-We have also have a discord channel where you can post your questions and our team will get back to you shortly.
+We have also have a discord channel which you can use for any of your discussions.
 Link for the discord channel - https://discord.com/channels/1020294105802219530/1020294105802219533

 We appreciate your interest in contributing to FOSS-HUB-website and look forward to collaborating with you!